-You should see some text printed, with the last line showing a TensorFlow version number.
+You should see a warning message printed followed by a line showing a TensorFlow version number.
 For example:

 Run a TensorFlow computation

-Use the Cloud TPU to execute a simple TensorFlow script which
+Use Cloud TPU to execute a simple TensorFlow script which

 Open a text editor and create a new Python script named